Reedo0910/VelasWebsite3/README.md

 # Velas (2018 Version)

 ### Because of the introduction of the backend server, the repository of new Velas (Velas 5) is now private.
-(The url below is still available.)
+(The url below is still available, but it points to the current Velas.)

 Velas Website 2018 Update based on Vue.